A city isn’t so unlike a person. They both have the marks to show they have many stories to tell.

 Why Storytelling Matters

 Storytelling transforms a city from a set of structures into a meaningful, human place.
-It brings forward the voices and memories that have shaped neighborhoods—honoring the struggles, celebrations, and everyday lives that make each place unique.
-Stories help preserve cultural memory, spark empathy, and foster a sense of belonging.
-They also serve as powerful tools for advocacy, illuminating issues like displacement, environmental justice, and the need for inclusive public spaces.
+We hope to preserve cultural memory, spark empathy, and foster a sense of belonging through our walks.
+Telling stories is a powerful tools for advocacy, illuminating issues like displacement, environmental justice, and the need for inclusive public spaces.

 Experiencing Places Firsthand

-There’s no substitute for walking through a place to understand its story.
-The details—a weathered facade, the curve of a street, the sound of a river—invite us to connect with history in a tangible, emotional way.
+A weathered facade, the curve of a street, the sound of a river.
+Walking through the urban environment connects us with history in a tangible way.
 By experiencing places firsthand, we develop deeper appreciation and become active participants in their preservation and evolution.
-When we walk where others once stood, we don’t just observe the past—we carry it forward through the stories we tell.